Welcome to All Saints Anglican School. I am thrilled to be a part of this new community as we establish and grow Shepparton’s first Anglican School.

 ALL SAINTS ANGLICAN SCHOOL

-The Anglican Schools Commission is excited to announce plans to build Shepparton’s first Anglican school.
-The new Anglican school will be built on a 16-hectare site on Verney Road in Shepparton North, and will cater for students from Preparatory to Year 12.
+All Saints Anglican School is Shepparton’s first Anglican school.
+The School is currently under construction on our 16-hectare site on Verney Road in Shepparton North, and will open for Term 1, 2024.
+The School will start as a Prep to Year 7 School and expand to cater for students from Preparatory to Year 12 by 2029.
 The school will be co-educational and low-fee.
 Our schools are inclusive and diverse communities, where students of all faiths and none are warmly welcomed.

 The Anglican Schools Commission has schools across Australia, including two nearby in Wangaratta and Cobram.
 We’re committed to investing in the Greater Shepparton community, creating local jobs during the construction phases and employing around 150 staff when the school reaches capacity.